 I painted all of these portraits from photographs provided by the women and their families and friends.
 The original portraits are life-size, painted on 24 inch by

-When the show is finished, each woman will receive her original portrait to keep.
+Each woman received her original portrait to keep.

 Beauty, Strength, and Courage